hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 - Validate totalPart != 0 && totalPart != receivedTotalPart
 - Validate checksum
 Upon reception of the first message a new temporary file is created.
 For every message the partData byte[] is appended to this file.
 The length of partData field is specified by the partSize field
   When all the parts are complete, a new job is started using HazelcastBootstrap.executeJar() call.
+This call executes the jar within the same JVM as the member.

+**Pros of using the same JVM**
+- The general approach of using the same JVM when the job is submitted from hz-client is preserved.
+- The existing JetService and resources can be utilized, which is better for efficiency.

+**Cons of using the same JVM**
+- Any failure within the job is directly going to affect the member

 The uploadJobMultipart by default allocates a buffer of 10_000_000 bytes.
 The size of the buffer can be controlled by **ClientProperty.JOB_UPLOAD_PART_SIZE** property.
 So clients that want to allocate less memory may prefer to send a bigger total number of messages